GM4AJK/Sitrec2/README.md

 This will create the folder node_modules, which will (currently) have 218 folders in it.
 These are the 24 packages that are used, plus their dependencies.
 Note you won't be uploading this to the production server, as we use WebPack to only include what is needed.
 You will need to do this when you get new code, but not during your own development.

+## Available Build Commands

+Sitrec has several build commands for different purposes:

+### Development Builds (for local web server)

+**`npm run build`** - Build for local development
+- Uses `webpack.dev.js` configuration
+- Builds to the path specified in `config-install.js` as `dev_path`
+- Includes source maps for debugging
+- Not minified (faster builds, easier debugging)
+- Requires a local web server (Nginx/Apache) with PHP

+**`npm run start`** - Development server with hot reload
+- Uses webpack-dev-server
+- Automatically rebuilds when you change source files
+- Requires a local web server for PHP backend

+**`npm run copy`** - Copy files without rebuilding
+- Uses `webpack.copy-files.js`
+- Only copies data files and PHP files, doesn't rebuild JavaScript
+- Useful when you only changed data files or PHP

+### Standalone Builds (self-contained, no web server needed)

+**`npm run build-standalone`** - Production standalone build
+- Builds to `dist-standalone` directory
+- Minified and optimized
+- Use with `npm run start-standalone` to run

+**`npm run build-standalone-debug`** - Development standalone build
+- Builds to `dist-standalone` directory
+- Includes source maps and debugging info
+- Not minified
+- **Includes circular dependency detection** (will fail if circular dependencies exist)
+- Use with `npm run start-standalone-debug` to run

+**`npm run dev-standalone-debug`** - Build and run standalone (debug mode)
+- Combines `build-standalone-debug` + `start-standalone-debug`
+- This is the command used in the "Quick node.js dev server install" section above

+**`npm run start-standalone`** - Run the standalone server
+- Starts Node.js Express server on port 3000
+- Starts PHP built-in server on port 8000
+- Serves from `dist-standalone` directory

+**`npm run start-standalone-debug`** - Run standalone with Node.js inspector
+- Same as `start-standalone` but with `--inspect` flag
+- Allows debugging the Node.js server code

+### Production Build

+**`npm run deploy`** - Build for production deployment
+- Uses `webpack.prod.js` configuration
+- Builds to the path specified in `config-install.js` as `prod_path`
+- Fully minified and optimized
+- No source maps or debug info
+- Takes longer to build (~15 seconds vs ~3-4 seconds for dev)

 ## Build the dev app with node.js and Webpack

 In the sitrec _project_ folder, run